10 Snakes Which Are Easy To Feed In Captivity

 Source: “Gopher Snake” by Jerry Kirkhart – CC BY 2.0

-Gopher snakes are heavy-bodied constrictors and fairly slow-moving.
+Gopher snakes are fairly slow-moving, and hunt using constriction.
 They may be slow in responding to a fresh mouse, but don’t mistake that for lack of enthusiasm.
 When you re-enter the room, the mouse will have mysteriously disappeared, with only a satisfied gopher snake in the enclosure’s corner.
 Gopher snakes don’t mysteriously lose their appetite when transferred from a grassy field to an indoor enclosure.

 Gopher snakes are harmless to keep as well.
 Their teeth are jagged and curved, and can rip your skin if the lights of aggression suddenly flip in their eyes.
 But gopher snakes rarely bite at all.
 Their signature move is a harmless thudding bash where they close their mouth and lunge forward.